FineUploader/fine-uploader/readme.md

 and small.
 (4KB minified and gzipped)

 ### For demo <a href="http://github.com/valums/file-uploader/zipball/test">download</a> and open client/demo.htm ###

 ### Features ###
-In FF,Chrome,Safari

-* progress-bar and keyboard support
+* progress-bar and keyboard support in FF,Chrome,Safari
-* multiple file select
+* multiple file select in FF,Chrome,Safari
-* drag-and-drop file select
+* drag-and-drop file select in FF,Chrome,Safari

-In all browsers

 * stylable via CSS
 * uploads are cancellable
-* self contained (no external dependencies)
+* no external dependencies
-* tested with https
-* doesn't use Flash
+* tested with https and doesn't use Flash

 ### Known Issues ###
 Plugin breaks back button functionality in Opera.